Summerfest Web Site Fails … Again

 Go Nowhere Buttons

-Buttons are universally understood as calls to action by end users, and, especially on a homepage, designers enlist them as prominent calls to action to efficiently connect users to content.
+Buttons are universally understood as calls to action by end users, and, especially on a homepage, designers use them as prominent calls to action to connect users with high interest content.
 Summerfest’s homepage fails in that regard by wasting button choices on secondary entry points (e.g., “Pepsi Photo Contest”) or mystery choices like the “Level Up Deck,” which is a special promotion that applies only to performances at the Miller Lite Oasis.
-Alternatively, the existing button slots should call out high demand, functional content to improve end-user success in finding key content.
+Alternatively, the existing button slots might improve end-user success by featuring outcome based calls to action like these.

-Of course, there’s still plenty of room left for a second row of buttons promoting secondary content, but the first row needs to put function over pointless promotion.
+Of course, there’s still plenty of room left for a second row of buttons promoting secondary content, but the first row must put function over pointless promotion.

 3) Experiential Designers Apply Within?